 “Being creative, developing the ability to love and becoming human are synonymous.
-Whenever we fails to be creative, we loses the ability to love.
-We he begin to ‘use’ a fellow human being instead of reaching out to her.
-We become aliens to ourselves, to the society and nature, we become becomes cruel,”
+Whenever we fails to be creative, we lose the ability to love.
+We begin to ‘use’ a fellow human being instead of reaching out to her.
+We become aliens to ourselves, to the society and nature, we become cruel,”

 Yeshawantha Chitthala, one of the greatest novelists of India.

 “In today’s tumultuous world if ‘love’ is still alive, it’ll express itself in the primal nature and when we confront the brutality that is within us”.

 Over the last few decades conflicts have increased exponentially across the world – environmental, economic, religious, linguistic – in every facet of life.
 Nearly 8 billion of us are crowding the earth and these conflict threatens to cause major devastation in the near to mid term future.
 What could be the reason?